vv9k/wutag/README.md

 MacOS and Linux should work out of the box.

+## Usage

+By default each tag will be assigned with a random color from 8 base colors (either bright or normal so 16 colors in total).
+You can later edit each tag by using `edit` subcommand like this:
+ - `wutag edit '**' school --color 0x1f1f1f`
+ - or `wutag edit '**' code --color '#ff00aa'`
+ - or `wutag edit '**' work --color FF0000`
+ - The colors are case insensitive

+Each command by default starts filesystem traversal from current working directory.
+To override this behaviour specify a global parameter `--dir` or `-d` like this:
+ - `wutag -d ~/photos search dog`

+ Default recursion depth is set to *2*.
+To increase it to *512* pass a global flag `-r` or `--recursive`.

 ## Install

 If you use arch Linux and have AUR repositories set up you can use your favourite AUR manager to download `wutag`.
 For example with `paru`: